missing-user/jaxkd/README.md

 # JAX *k*-D
-A minimal JAX implementation of k-nearest neighbors using a k-d tree!
+A minimal JAX implementation of *k*-nearest neighbors using a *k*-d tree!

 This is essentially just a translation of two GPU-friendly tree algorithms [[1](https://arxiv.org/abs/2211.00120), [2](https://arxiv.org/abs/2210.12859)] into XLA primitives.
 It is convenient and lightweight, but the original [CUDA implementation](https://github.com/ingowald/cudaKDTree) may be a better choice depending on the application.